Kekere/prelude-elk/README.rst

 Requirements
 ------------
-The host must be Linux OS or MAC OS but there are some limitation for Ubunutu 20.04.
+The host must be Linux OS or macOS but there are some limitation for Ubunutu 20.04.

 This repository relies on the following dependencies: